SweetheartSquad/game-off-2016/README.md

 made for [PROCJAM 2016](https://itch.io/jam/procjam) and [GitHub Game-off 2016](https://github.com/github/game-off-2016)

+Live builds of the game can be found [on itch.io](https://sweetheartsquad.itch.io/server-hack) and on [GitHub pages](https://sweetheartsquad.github.io/game-off-2016/) (note that the GitHub version does not generate PDFs).

 # How To Play #
 ## Setup ##
 - Print a gameset.